 Place chilled cucumber slices on your eyes for 10 minutes.
 You will notice remarkable reduction in puffiness as well as a much refreshed feeling overall.

 7. Prunes For Fiber – Natural Health Remedies In Your Pantry.

 Prunes are simply dried plums.
 They are rich in insoluble fiber which is a key nutrient to help fight constipation.

 These natural laxatives are sorbitol and dihydrophenylisatin.
 These laxatives build up in your body over time.
 They are far more effective than any store bought laxative.

-Hiccups & Sugar!
+8. Hiccups & Sugar!

-The sweetness creates sensation strong enough to stimulate the vagus nerve.
+The sweetness creates sensation which is strong enough to stimulate the vagus nerve.
 The vagus nerve is the longest cranial nerve in our body.
-It starts at our brain stem and extends down to our diaphragm to control the stomach.
+It starts at our brain stem and extends down to our diaphragm into the stomach.

-By keeping the sugar under our tongue you will stop hiccupping.
-Once stopped simply swallow the sugar!
-What did Mary Poppins say?
-Just a spoonful of sugar….in this case she was correct!
+By keeping the sugar under our tongue you actually will stop hiccupping.
+Once the hiccups stop you can simply swallow any remaining sugar!

 Fried Foods, Soda, High Fat Beef etc are triggers for Acid Reflux.

 It may sound odd to add additional acid to our diet.
-These acids work to beat back any juices that flow up from your stomach.
+These acids work by actually neutralizing the juices that flow up from your stomach.
 The best are red or golden delicious apples.
-They are naturally sweeter than most apples.
+They are naturally sweeter than most apples so are considered alkaline.